Nexai-net/democrite-learning/docs/2-basic-practice-democrite.md

 ## Specifications

-- Use Democrite (Attention: you may need to enable the pre-release option)
+- Use Democrite (Attention: you may need to enable the pre-release option in nuget to install democrite packages)
 - Create two binaries: a client and a node
 - Allow injecting an RSS feed via the API using its URL (e.g., [invalid URL removed])
 - Load the XML RSS file, parse it, and store the RSS items.